Codyvanzandt/spenser/README.md

 ## Open Questions
+- Proems and arguments
+    - Where do we put the proems and the arguments?
+        - Is a proem "canto 0"?
+        - Is an argument "stanza 0"?
 - Modern and Oxford Spelling
     - Two top-level packages, modern and oxford, with individual texts underneath?
         - from spenser.oxford import faerie_queen